wp-plugins/simple-rating/readme.txt

 == Changelog ==

 = 1.2.1 =
-* Added ability to shop in the loop on home page
+* Added ability to show rating in the loop on the home page
 * Fixed bug with displaying in archives which could be experienced when using manual insertion

 = 1.2 =